jooby-dev/jooby-docs/docs/analog/parameter-types.md

 | 1-64 | `string`        | [topic_prefix](#topic_prefix)           |

 #### **topic_prefix**
-topic prefix that will be used to make topic to subscribe topic_prefix/down and publish topic_prefix/up
+topic prefix that will be used to make topic to subscribe topic_prefix/elster-<short_mac>/down and publish topic_prefix/elster-<short_mac>/up, where <short_mac> is lora devaddr.
+Accepted immediately for next pub/sub without device reset.
+No Default value. topics will be /elster-<short_mac>/up - /elster-<short_mac>/down.

 ### Examples